 The Chicago Manual of Style, 17th edition (2017).
 I was introduced to CMOS during my formal copyediting training.
 It is the bible of copyeditors and writers, and the mother of all style guides.
 A massive tome (1,000+ pages), CMOS covers everything from A-to-Z pertaining to writing, editing, and publishing.
 For me, it is the default style guide for all writing and copyediting projects.

 Garner’s Modern English Usage, 4th edition, by Bryan A. Garner (2016).
-Another heavyweight in terms of pages (again, 1000+), GMEU is a book I could and do pore over for hours on end.
-It is the latest—and easily greatest—in a long line of usage guides, headed by H.W.
+Another heavyweight in terms of pages (again, 1000+), GMEU is a book I can and do pore over for hours on end.
+It is the latest—and easily greatest—in a long line of usage guides, in the tradition of H.W.
 Fowler’s 1926 classic Dictionary of Modern English Usage.

 The Elements of Style, 4th edition, by William Strunk Jr. and E.B.
 White.
 (2000, 2009).
 In contrast to the above books, TEOS is a lightweight, with just over 100 pages.
 But it is a classic in its own right, and I highly recommend it to anyone who wants a basic, clearly written style and usage guide.
 A more recent (2011) updated version is available for Kindle.